Buying Facilitation® is a Method not just a term

 - buying process management

-Or if you want to use Buying Facilitation™, use the term properly defined, as I have defined it in 7 books, over 1000 articles, over 350 blog posts and 100 newsletters over the past 20 years, on my websites and very very thoroughly in my latest book Dirty Little Secrets.
+Or if you want to use Buying Facilitation®, use the term properly defined, as I have defined it in 7 books, over 1000 articles, 450 blog posts and 100 newsletters over the past 20 years, on my websites and very very thoroughly in my latest book Dirty Little Secrets.

-Like Facilitative Questions, if this term is not protected to define the method, it will get subsumed and become just another set of words used in sales, rather than a very unique, complex set of skills that sellers can use to help buyers navigate through their off-line, non-purchase decisions.
+Like Facilitative Questions, if this term is not protected to define the method, it will get subsumed and become just another set of words used in sales, rather than a change management methodology: a very unique, complex set of skills that sellers can use to help buyers navigate through their off-line, non-purchase decisions.

 To set the record straight, here is the legal definition:

 Buying Facilitation® designates very specific set of systems-based skills that help buyers (and anyone) navigate through the full range of their behind-the-scenes change management and decision issues – usually not need- or solution-related but based on internal relationships, politics, rules, etc. necessary for change: pre-purchase, pre-needs assessment, pre-solution choice…pre sales.

 To get a complete understanding of the method, get my latest book Dirty Little Secrets: why buyers can’t buy and sellers can’t sell and what you can do about it.

 Join Me Tomorrow Free Webinar, Focus Roundtable: March 22, 4:00 PM ET – Has Selling Become Very Complex?